Decoupled debit card: History

 National Payment Card Association has a different pricing model – generally a fixed price per transaction of $.15 that retailers pay in processing fees, which is still very competitive even under Durbin regulation.
 The company also has a well articulated and easily understood value proposition for retailers:

 Retailers reap swipe fee savings when they have a National Payment Card program when compared to what they pay in swipe fees for accepting Visa, MasterCard, AMEX, etc. The savings are used to fund rewards to the retailer’s customers which provides the incentive to the consumer to carry another payment card in their wallet.

-The Target Red Card program is a great example of how the value proposition works.
+The Target Red Card program is an example of how the value proposition works.
 Consumers enroll with Target, provide their checking account to be debited and receive 5% discount at the register when they use the Red Card to pay.
-Target saves the fees they would have otherwise paid to the payment networks and banks and gives the savings back to their customers.

 NPCA on the other hand has developed their niche in c-store petroleum.
 The programs offer consumers an instant price rollback at the pump of anywhere between 3 cents and 10 cents off per gallon of fuel purchased.

 The programs offer another benefit to retailers and that is in building a customer data base.
 Since the consumer enrolls (generally online) into the program, the retailer gains baseline information about their cardholders (name, address, phone number, email addresses, etc.) and they gain the ability to track spending.
 This is information banks typically have when a customer uses a bank-issued payment card.
 Now the retailer has the information and can mine the data for use in targeted marketing to their customers.

 On a going forward basis, the real payoff for decoupled debit might very well end up to be mobile payments.
 The most noted program in this early life cycle of mobile payment using decoupled debit is Cumberland Farms SmartPay.
 In this program, consumers can have a mobile payment app, a traditional mag stripe card, or both.
 The program tracks lifetime savings within the app and coupons and promotions can be delivered to the app while the Cumberland Farms customers are fueling.

 In October 2013 payments technology firm FIS announced a new private label, decoupled debit product called InterPayment.
 InterPayment utilizes proprietary FIS technology and payment processing platforms.